Skip to Content

 Instructions

-• At the 4-hour mark, begin checking the brisket by inserting a meat thermometer into the thickest part of the brisket.
-Once the temperature reaches 165℉ (73℃), carefully remove the brisket from the oven and wrap it in heavy-duty aluminum foil.
-Set the brisket onto the wire rack and return it to the oven to cook for 1-2 hours or until the brisket reaches an internal temperature of 195℉ (90℃)-200℉ (93℃).
+• At the 4-hour mark, start checking the brisket's temperature (if you aren't using a wireless meat thermometer).
+Insert the instant-read thermometer into the thickest part of the brisket.
+When the temperature reaches 165℉ (73℃), carefully remove the brisket from the oven and wrap it in heavy-duty aluminum foil or butcher paper.

 Notes